 The feast of Unleavened Bread started and ended with a Sabbath.
-The natural picture presented a spiritual truth: There's nothing you can do to work for your salvation.
+The natural picture presented a spiritual truth: There is nothing you can do to work for your salvation.
 And there is nothing you can do to finish it.
-You need to rest from beginning to end that God is doing a work in your life.
+You need to rest from beginning to end that God is doing work in your life.
 Let us see this principle in the light of New Testament scriptures.

-"Looking unto Jesus, the author and finisher of our faith."
-23
+"Looking unto Jesus, the author, and finisher of our